 The Legislative Publications web page links to free publications providing session information, mailing lists, fiscal information, reports, and Revisor's manuals and guides.

 The green and red member directories are joint publications of the Minnesota House and Senate.
-The green book, or Members Directory, is published near the beginning of the first year of a biennial legislative session—usually in February.
-It contains pictures, biographical information, committee assignments and contact information for all 134 representatives and 67 senators.
+The green book, or Members Directory, is published near the beginning of the first year (odd year) of a biennial legislative session - usually in February.
+It contains pictures, biographical information, committee assignments, and contact information for all 134 representatives and 67 senators.
 It also lists key House and Senate staff and certain joint offices.
-The red book, the Official Directory of the Minnesota Legislature, is published during the second year of the biennium.
+The red book, the Official Directory of the Minnesota Legislature, is published during the second year (even year) of the biennium.
 It contains additional information, such as the permanent rules of both the House and the Senate, joint rules, and statutory and constitutional provisions relating to the Legislature.

 Green and red books are available at the House Public Information Services in Room 175, State Office Building, 651-296-2146, and Senate Information Office, Room 231, State Capitol, 651-296-0504.
 Limited copies are mailed.